khaeru/mitthesis/README.md

 ## TODO
 - Move `cover.tex` inline documentation to `mitthesis.dtx`.
 - Debug version and date not displayed correctly in generated documentation.
-- Pagestyle `myheadings` is defined but apparently unused; possibly delete.
 - New `signaturepage` option instead of including `signature.tex`
 - New `doubleabstract` option.
 - Document or discard `propcover.tex`.